Competition for The Reconstruction of the Destroyed Palestinian Villages

 E. Design guidelines

 Some of the general guidelines are mandatory as will be noted.
 Participants are encouraged to come up with creative solutions.
-The political circumstances of Return and the rebuilding of the village are yet uncertain but this should NOT be a hindrance to creative and unusual solutions for this Competition.
+The circumstances of Return and the rebuilding of the village are yet uncertain but this should NOT be a hindrance to creative and unusual solutions for this Competition.
 See later notes by the Jury.

 • Population